Skip to Content

 Flood modelling undertaken, indicates that the alternative design performs slightly better than the initial design and in February 2026, Council approved the alternative design to place the stormwater detention tanks in Cruickshank Reserve rather than in Clifton Street.

-Why wasn’t the community consulted before Council decided to install tanks in Cruickshank Reserve
+Why wasn’t the community consulted before Council decided to install tanks in Cruickshank Reserve?

 The underground stormwater detention tanks are important infrastructure to mitigate the risk of flooding of roads and private dwellings within Maylands and downstream areas.